Okazakee/mcserver-lazymc-docker/README.md

   - `-e SERVER_PROVIDER="<paper>"`
 - Lazymc Version
   - **Name:** `LAZYMC_VERSION`
-  - Set this to the version of Lazymc you want to use.
+  - Set this to the version of Lazymc you want to use or disable it if you don't need it.
+  - Avaliable values are: `latest`, `custom-ver` or `disabled`.
   - Default value: `latest`.
   - `-e LAZYMC_VERSION="<latest>"`
 - Minecraft Version